|Jeffrey E. Curtiss, CPA, CFA, J.D., L.L.M. (Taxation)|

 He has experience with Peat, Marwick & Mitchell, receiving his CPA certificate from Colorado in 1971, and experience with a multi-state law firm, Nelson, Harding, Marchetti, Leonard & Tate.
 He was admitted to practice law by exam in Nebraska, Missouri, Colorado and Illinois from 1972 to 1981.
 He was employed by Monsanto Company and G.D.
 Searle & Co. in the tax, international treasury and corporate development positions for 13 years before serving as a Chief Financial Officer.
 Mr. Curtiss was a member of the Board of Directors of Heritage Media Corporation and American Ref-Fuel, a $2 billion waste to energy joint venture owned 50% by BFI.

 Mr. Curtiss is a member of the AICPA, FEI, CFA Institute, CFA Society of Houston and NACD and an inactive member of the Nebraska and Missouri Bar Associations.
 He was President of the Houston Chapter of Financial Executives International (“FEI”) in 2001-02, Regional Director of FEI and served as Secretary to FEI (National).
 He was President of the CFA Society of Houston in 2012-13.
-He serves on the Board of the Houston Chapter of FEI and the CFA Society of Houston, and serves as Secretary to the CFA Societies of Texas.
+He serves on the Board of the Houston Chapter of FEI and the CFA Society of Houston.
 In the 1970s, he taught accounting at three universities; published several tax related articles and served as Municipal Judge of the City of Manchester, Missouri.